errory230/3DCNN-Polymer-Analysis/README.md

-**Deep Learning–Based Prediction of Polymer Transfection Efficiency**
+<h1> Deep Learning–Based Prediction of Polymer Transfection Efficiency </h1>

 This repository contains the code used in the study: